Omar Suleiman (imam): Activism

 Suleiman has engaged in social justice organizing and activism on a host of progressive causes.
-Omar Suleiman during a recorded event on May 28, 2011, he said {we} need to "abolish the United States Constitution" and replace it with the quran.

 He said that Donald Trump's presidency "fatigues" American citizens.
 He also "considers [himself] a student of Malcolm X" and believes that "his most important contribution to the revolution is his idea that the greatest casualty of the subjugation of African Americans was the loss of black consciousness."
 He has expressed that "America is a work in progress, and the most patriotic Americans are those that demand it live up to its promise."
 He also believes that "Muslim theology can be a source of liberation."

 In July 2016, he marched with demonstrators in Dallas against the killings of Alton Sterling and Philando Castile.
 These demonstrations were eventually punctuated by a shooting in which five police officers were killed in retaliation for police shootings of African Americans.
 Suleiman recalls "an eternity of gunshots" ringing out just as the march came to a close.
 In the wake of the shooting, he was invited to lead the invocation at a memorial service for the slain officers attended by President Barack Obama and former first lady Michelle Obama, then-former Vice President Joe Biden and his wife Jill Biden, as well as George W. Bush and former first lady Laura Bush.

 Since 2015, Suleiman has frequently visited Syrian refugee camps delivering aid with Muslim humanitarian relief group Helping Hand for Relief and Development.